Yedya/Portfolio/README.md

 - Users can make new accounts, then log in using their account information.
 - They can edit, remove or view the rooms they have booked and edit their own user information.
-- Admins have higher privileges.So they can view all customers, make changes to customer information such as removing a customer, editing their information or viewing various customer information.
+- Admins have higher privileges.
+So they can view all customers, make changes to customer information such as removing a customer, editing their information or viewing various customer information.
 - They can also edit customer room information, cancel/remove rooms, create new bookings or view bookings.